 We recently received a Tweet asking why the iAbacus process asks users to make a judgement before inputting evidence.
-It is a subject near to the heart of founder John Pearce.
+It is a subject near to the heart of co-creator John Pearce.
 Here he explains why.

 Actually the iAbacus does start with evidence!
 The individual user’s judgement – as they slide the bead – is based on their professional intelligence of their known circumstances.
 I have found that nearly all professionals I have worked with are able to make such a judgement very quickly and invariably accurately, without having to plough through the kind of “evidence” that outsiders need.
 I’m thinking of inspectors, reviewers, and evaluators who have little, or no knowledge of a specific workplace.